zooba/pymanager/pep-draft.md

 ==========

 There are a large range of needs users may have that lead to them wanting to install a Python runtime.
-Many, likely most, are interesting in running (perhaps writing) short scripts, such as those that perform a simple task, or help teach someone a concept.
+Many, likely most, are interested in running (perhaps writing) short scripts, such as those that perform a simple task, or help teach someone a concept.
 Some users are looking for a specific version to integrate with existing code or another application.
 Some are after a full